SumedhaZaware/Database-Management-Systems-SPPU-2019-Pattern/README.md

 # Database-Management-Systems-SPPU-2019-Pattern

-This repository contains the assignments💻 of Database Management Systems provided by Savitribai Phule University
+This repository contains the assignments💻 of Database Management Systems provided by Savitribai Phule Pune University(SPPU)🎓

 ## Group-A
 1. **Assignment-1**